ga4gh/vrs/docs/source/terms_and_model.rst

 * CURIE-formatted identifiers are used as global identifiers of GA4GH VR objects.
 This specification RECOMMENDS using a :ref:`computed-identifiers` to construct globally unique identifiers for objects.
-These identifiers are recommended for use within *and* between systems.
+These identifiers are RECOMMENDED for use within *and* between systems.
 * CURIE-formatted identifiers are also used for references to data outside the scope of this specification, such as reference